Eviive/Blog/README.md

 # Symfony Blog

-This is a simple blog application built with the Symfony framework, designed to showcase the basic functionalities of a blogging platform.
+This is a simple blog application built with Symfony framework, designed to showcase the basic functionalities of a blogging platform.
 The application is containerized using Docker, which makes it easy to set up and run locally.
+You can access the live version of the website at [blog.albertv.dev](https://blog.albertv.dev).

 ## Features